couchbase/indexing/secondary/docs/design/markdown/projector_design.md

 ## connection, streams and flow control

-There are three types of streams that can originate in projector,
+Projector will start a UPR connection with one or more KV nodes, depending on whether it is co-located with KV or not, for stream request.
+Stream request can be for

-* one `maintanence stream` for incremental build.
+* `maintanence stream` for incremental build.
-* one `backfill stream` for initial build.
+* `backfill stream` for initial build.
-* many `catchup stream` for local indexers.
-There can be only one outstanding catchup stream for each local indexer.
+* `catchup stream` for local indexers.

-Different connection endpoints will be used for `mutation stream`, `backfill stream` and `catchup stream` on the Index-Coordinator and indexer side.
-The endpoints will be differentiated by fixed port-numbers based on the stream-type.
+but the type of stream is opaque to projector.

-* *stream end*, when ever a stream ends on a connection projector will try to restart the stream, using the last received `{vbuuid, seqNo}` until it receives NOT_MY_VBUCKET message.
+* *stream end*, when ever a stream ends on a connection, projector will try to restart the stream, using the last received `{vbuuid, seqNo}` until it receives NOT_MY_VBUCKET message.
-* *cascading connection termination*, when ever a UPR connection is closed, corresponding downstream connection with Index-Coordinator and indexers will be closed.
+* *cascading connection termination*, when ever a UPR connection is closed, corresponding downstream connection will be closed.
 After which, it is up to the indexer or Index-Coordinator to restart the connection.
-Note that connection with indexer will be closed only for "catchup stream".

-UPR connection request to projector should be one of the following form,
+Stream request to projector should look like,
-1. {"maintenance", map[bucket]Timestamp}, always started by Index-Coordinator.
-2. {"backfill", map[bucket]Timestamp, []Indexid}, always started by Index-Coordinator.
-3. {"catchup", map[bucket]Timestamp, []Indexid, Indexerid}, always started by local indexer node identifying itself via Indexerid.

-* start-timestamp computed by indexer and Index-Coordinator during fresh start of a stream.
+> {topic, map[bucket]Timestamp, map[Indexid]IndexDefinition, map[Indexid]IndexTopology}

+for every `IndexDefinition` index's DDL expressions will be applied on the stream.
+Stream requests are made by Index-Coordinator and local indexers, and the stream thereafter is associated with `topic`.
+For every stream request a router thread will be launched, passing `IndexTopology` and an exclusive channel/pipe between projector and router, for that stream.
+All projected mutations on the topic will be publised on that stream.

-* restart-timestamp computed by indexer and Index-Coordinator during upr-connection loss, kv-rebalance, kv-rollback and Index-Coordinator restart.
+Timestamp will be computed by indexer and Index-Coordinator during fresh start, upr-connection loss, kv-rebalance, kv-rollback and Index-Coordinator restart

 Timestamp is a vector of sequence number for each vbucket.
 Optionally a vector of vbuuid corresponding to sequence number can also be attached to